MTBF, MTTR, MTTF: The Difference, and a Guide to Failure Codes and Metrics

 The MTBF metric relates the uptime of equipment with its failure rate.
 It measures the average time that equipment can operate without experiencing any failures.
 To calculate the MTBF, divide the total uptime of equipment by the number of occurrences of failure within an observed period.
 In formula form, this looks like:

 Uptime is the total duration that the equipment is performing its intended task.
 A breakdown is defined as an event that causes a stoppage in normal operations.

-This metric is also commonly expressed in terms of the repair rate, or more specifically known as the rate of occurrence of failures (ROCOF) over time.
+This metric is also commonly expressed in terms of the repair rate.
+It is specifically known as the rate of occurrence of failures (ROCOF) over time.
 For convenience, ROCOF also commonly refers to the failure rate.
-It is defined as the number of times that an asset breaks down during an observed period of time.
-The equation relating MTBF to ROCOF is:
+That is defined as the number of times that an asset breaks down during an observed period of time.

 How to calculate MTTR

 The MTTR shows how to calculate the average time that an asset can operate before breaking down.
 While this is valuable in predicting the likelihood of a future breakdown, it does not tell us what to expect when a failure does occur.
 The MTTR metric fills in this gap by measuring how quick it is to restore an asset to a working condition after breaking down.